 A student is not officially registered in any classes until all tuition and fees are paid for the semester.
-Students whose tuition and fees are not paid by the payment deadline for the semester are subject to being dropped from the classes in which they are enrolled.
+Students whose tuition and fees are not paid by the payment deadline for the semester are subject to being dropped from their classes in which they are enrolled.

-Students who are dropped from classes for nonpayment will not be allowed to reenroll until the next semester.
+Students who are dropped from classes for nonpayment will not be allowed to re-enroll until the next semester.

-The University Payment Plan is also offered to students with automatic enrollment when at least one-half of the current session’s charges are paid before the end of the regular registration and payment period.
+The University Payment is also offered to students with automatic enrollment when at least one-half of the current session’s charges are paid before the end of the regular registration and payment period.

-Students who do not register and complete at least one-half payment prior to the regular registration and payment period listed in the Academic Calendar will be charged a $50 late registration fee.
+Students who do not register and complete at least one-half payment prior to the regular registration and payment period listed on the Academic Calendar will be charged a $50.00 late registration fee.